igarayal/Alzamora-MEGR2156-Portfolio/docs/assignments/A03/index.md

 # A3 –  Parametric and FEA

 ## Objective
-The objective of this assignment was to design an aluminum bar that could support a direct tensile load without exceeding the maximum allowable axial deflection of 0.009 inches.
-I used the axial deflection equation along with parametric modeling in SolidWorks to determine the dimensions of the bar.
-After creating the model, I used Finite Element Analysis (FEA) to check the displacement and stress produced by the same applied load.
-The purpose of the assignment was to better understand how force, material properties, and geometry all work together to affect the stiffness and strength of a part.
+The objective of this assignment was to design an aluminum bar that could support a direct tensile load without exceeding the maximum axial deflection of 0.009 inches.
+For my design, I selected an applied load of 300 lbf and used aluminum as the material.
+I used hand calculations and parametric modeling in SolidWorks to determine the dimensions of the bar.
+After creating the model, I performed Finite Element Analysis (FEA) using the same loading conditions to check the displacement and stress.
+The main purpose of this assignment was to understand how load, material properties, and geometry affect the stiffness and strength of a part.

 ## Analyze
-I started by looking at the relationship between the applied force, cross-sectional area, bar length, Young’s Modulus, and axial deflection.
-The direct tension equation
+I began by looking at the relationship between the applied load, cross-sectional area, length, Young’s Modulus, and axial deflection.
+I selected a tensile load of 300 lbf and used the direct tension equation to determine the required dimensions of my bar while staying within the maximum allowable deflection of 0.009 inches.
+My calculations also helped me determine the values that I needed to enter into SolidWorks for the parametric model.

-was used to determine the required length of the bar based on the selected dimensions and material properties.
-For my design, I used an applied tensile load of 400 lbf and a Young’s Modulus of (10 \times 10^6) psi.
+[INSERT HAND CALCULATION IMAGE #1]

-After completing the hand calculations, I created the bar in SolidWorks using parametric equations.
-I assigned variables to the important dimensions and properties so that the length of the bar would update automatically whenever one of the design values changed.
-This made it easier to connect the engineering calculations directly to the CAD model instead of entering every dimension manually.
+After completing my calculations, I created the bar in SolidWorks.
+I set up parameters for the important design values and connected them using equations so that the dimensions of the model were based on the calculations rather than being entered independently.
+This allowed the length of the bar to automatically update if one of the design parameters was changed.

-Once the model was complete, I performed a Finite Element Analysis using the same 400-lbf tensile load and the same aluminum material properties.
-One end of the bar was constrained while the tensile force was applied to the opposite end.
-The simulation produced both a displacement plot and a von Mises stress plot, which allowed me to compare the numerical FEA results with the results from the hand calculations.
+Once the parametric model was complete, I set up the FEA using the same material properties, geometry, and 300-lbf tensile load.
+I fixed one end of the bar and applied the tensile force to the opposite end.
+After creating the mesh and running the simulation, SolidWorks generated a displacement map and a von Mises stress map that I could use to evaluate the performance of my design.

 ## Decide
-After comparing the calculations and simulation results, I determined that the selected dimensions satisfied the requirements of the assignment.
-The analytical design was based on a maximum axial deflection of 0.009 inches, and I compared the FEA displacement result to this value to determine how closely the simulation matched the hand calculation.
+Based on my calculations and FEA results, I determined whether the bar satisfied the requirements of the assignment.
+My hand calculation was based on a maximum axial deflection of 0.009 inches, and I compared this value with the displacement obtained from SolidWorks.
+My FEA displacement was [INSERT FEA DISPLACEMENT] inches, resulting in a percent difference of [INSERT PERCENT DIFFERENCE]%.

-I also compared the maximum von Mises stress from the FEA with the specified aluminum yield strength of 40 ksi.
-From this comparison, I was able to calculate the factor of safety and determine whether the bar would remain below the yield strength under the applied load.

-For a straight bar with a constant cross section and a simple tensile load, I expected the analytical and FEA deflection results to be very similar.
-The geometry does not contain major changes in shape or stress concentrations, so the assumptions used in the axial deflection equation closely match the conditions used in the simulation.
-Any small difference between the two results could come from the mesh, boundary conditions, or the exact material properties entered into SolidWorks.
+I expected the analytical and FEA results to be fairly close because the original bar has a constant cross section and is loaded directly in tension.
+There are no major changes in geometry that would create a stress concentration.
+Any small difference between the results could come from the mesh, boundary conditions, or differences in the material properties used by SolidWorks.

-For this design, I would use the hand calculation as a quick prediction and the FEA result as a final verification of the model.
-The displacement plot shows how much the bar moves while under the applied tensile force, while the von Mises stress plot shows how the stress is distributed throughout the bar.
+The displacement map showed how the bar moved under the 300-lbf load, with the largest displacement occurring toward the loaded end.
+The von Mises stress map showed how stress was distributed throughout the bar.
+The maximum stress from my FEA was [INSERT FEA STRESS], which was below the aluminum yield strength of 40 ksi.
+This gave the bar a factor of safety of [INSERT FACTOR OF SAFETY], showing that the design met the strength requirement.

+For this design, the hand calculation was useful for predicting how the bar should behave before running the simulation.
+I would use the FEA as a final verification because it takes into account the actual CAD geometry, material, load, and boundary conditions used in the model.

-I also considered what would happen if a pin hole were added near the left side of the bar.
-Using a stress concentration factor for a hole in a flat bar under tension, I estimated the increase in local stress around the hole.
-Even with the increased peak stress caused by the hole, the estimated stress remained below the 40 ksi yield strength of the aluminum.
-The resulting factor of safety also remained greater than one, meaning the modified bar would still satisfy the strength requirement.
+I also considered what would happen if a substantial pin hole were added to the left side of the bar.
+The hole would create a stress concentration and increase the local stress in that area.
+I used a stress concentration factor based on the size of the hole compared with the width of the bar and used it to estimate the maximum stress.
+My calculations showed that the increased stress was still below the 40 ksi yield strength of aluminum.
+The factor of safety remained above one, so the bar would still pass the strength requirement even with the pin hole.
+Pin Hole Analysis

+I also looked at what would happen if a fairly substantial pin hole were added near the left side of the bar.
+A hole would create a stress concentration and cause the stress around that area to become higher than the nominal stress in the rest of the bar.

+I used a stress concentration factor for a hole in a flat bar under tension and used the nominal stress from my FEA to estimate the increased stress around the hole.
+My hand calculations for the pin-hole analysis are shown below.

+[INSERT IMAGE OF PIN-HOLE CALCULATIONS]

 ## Communicate
-Throughout the assignment, I documented my calculations, CAD model, SolidWorks equations, simulation setup, displacement results, and von Mises stress results.
-I included screenshots at different stages of the process to show how the design developed from the original calculations into the completed model and FEA.
+I documented my design process by including my calculations, SolidWorks model, parametric setup, and FEA results.
+The first calculation image shows how I determined the dimensions needed for my design, while the second calculation image shows my stress concentration and factor-of-safety analysis for the hypothetical pin hole.
+I also included screenshots from SolidWorks to show the development of the model and the results of the simulation.

-One of the main things I learned from this assignment was how useful parametric modeling can be during the design process.
-Instead of manually recalculating and changing dimensions every time one variable changes, equations can be used to automatically update the model.
-This makes it much easier to explore different design conditions and understand how each parameter affects the final geometry.
+One of the main things I learned from this assignment was how parametric modeling can make the design process more efficient.
+Instead of manually changing dimensions whenever a design value changes, SolidWorks can use equations to automatically update the geometry.
+This helped me understand how changing the load, dimensions, or material properties can affect the overall design.

-I also learned how FEA can be used alongside hand calculations.
-The analytical equations provide a quick way to predict how a simple part should behave, while FEA provides a visual way to examine displacement and stress throughout the model.
-Using both methods helped me better understand the connection between engineering calculations, CAD modeling, and simulation.
+I also learned how FEA can be used to verify results that were first predicted through hand calculations.
+The calculations gave me an idea of what I should expect, while the FEA allowed me to visualize the displacement and stress throughout the bar.
+Comparing the two methods helped me better understand the connection between engineering calculations, CAD modeling, and simulation.

-One challenge during the assignment was making sure the parameters, units, material properties, loads, and fixtures were consistent between the hand calculations and the FEA model.
-Small differences in these inputs could cause the simulation results to differ from the expected analytical values.
+One challenge I had during this assignment was making sure that the values used in SolidWorks matched the values from my hand calculations.
+The load, dimensions, material properties, and boundary conditions needed to be consistent so that the comparison between the two methods was accurate.

+Overall, this assignment gave me a better understanding of how analytical calculations, parametric modeling, and FEA can be used together to design and evaluate a part.

-In total, I spent approximately 3 hours completing the calculations, creating the parametric SolidWorks model, running the FEA, reviewing the results, and documenting the assignment.
+I spent approximately 4 hours completing this assignment.

+CAD File

+SolidWorks CAD File Download: [INSERT LINK]